Misfortune (Christmas with Scrooge)

 “What?”
 Laura’s hand froze.
 “You’re kidding, right, because that’s impossible.”

 “But somebody is sure to drive by and see our tracks in the snow.”

-“The snow has started to fall again, they will be completely covered soon if not already.”
+“The snow has started to fall again, they will be completely covered within the hour.”

 “What about your car?
 Somebody is bound to see it parked alongside the road and realize you’re in danger.”

-He shook his head, the smallest hint of irritation crept into his face.
-“No. No one will, because you see, you used a road not used during the winter months.”
+He shook his head, the smallest hint of irritation creeping into his expression.
+“No, no one will, because you see, you used a road not used during the winter months.”

 Laura’s face went ashen.
 In a small voice, she muttered, “The fork in the road.
 I should have turned right, not left.”

 He simply nodded.
 “And there is no way I will be able to get us up the ravine in the dark.
 It would be like going blindfolded.”

 “But we can’t stay down here.
 We’ll freeze to death.”
 Her eyes rounded in alarm as she reached for his coat lapels and clutched them in her fist as if they were her lifeline.